Avs carve up Golden Knights to close trip strong

 Calvert followed with his second goal of the season, finishing a two-on-one rush with Bellemare with a wrist shot from the right circle past Sparks’ glove side.

-Calvert ended the scoring with a short-handed goal with 2:02 remaining when his backhanded pass from the end boards behind the net caromed in off the back of Sparks’ pad.
+Calvert ended the scoring with a short-handed goal with 2:02 remaining when his backhanded pass from end boards behind the net caromed in off the back of pad of Sparks.
 That chance also began with a two-on-one rush with Bellemare.

+—Field Level MediaNazem Kadri and Matt Calvert each scored two goals, Pierre-Edouard Bellemare had a goal and two assists and Nathan MacKinnon extended his points streak as the Colorado Avalanche cruised to a 6-1 victory over the Vegas Golden Knights on Friday afternoon in Las Vegas.

+William Karlsson scored the lone goal for Vegas.
+Marc-Andre Fleury made 22 saves on 26 shots before being pulled with 7:24 left in the second period.
+Garret Sparks, making his Golden Knights debut, finished up and had 12 saves.

 —Field Level Media